-In order to achieve the award of MSc Nursing Studies you must successfully complete the compulsory 30 ECTS dissertation module: HLTH 6059.
-On successful completion of the module, you will surrender your PG Diploma credits to receive the MSc Nursing Studies.
+In order to achieve the award of MSc Nursing Studies you must successfully complete the compulsory 30 ECTS dissertation module: HLTH code TBC.
+On successful completion of the module, you will surrender your PG Diploma credits to receive MSc Nursing Studies.

-The academic module requires attendance at Action Learning Groups, the submission of a formative research proposal and the undertaking of a substantial piece of independent study.
+The academic module requires attendance (in person or online) at supervision groups, the submission of a formative research proposal and the undertaking of a substantial piece of independent study.
 You will be supported by an academic supervisor.